 Rebbe: The Life and Teachings of Menachem M. Schneerson, the Most Influential Rabbi in Modern History, by Rabbi Joseph Telushkin

-For the history of the modern Noachide movement also see this book: "Turning to Torah: The Emerging Noachide Movement" by Kim Hanke.
+Also see how things emerged in this book: "Turning to Torah: The Emerging Noachide Movement" by Kim Hanke.

 In 1991 in the US Congress...